François Darlan: Darlan's deal in North Africa

-On 5 November 1942, Darlan went to Algiers to visit his son, who was hospitalised.
-Coincidentally, the day after his arrival, 8 November, the Western Allies invaded French North Africa.
+On 5 November 1942, Darlan went to Algiers to visit his son, who was convalescing there.
+On 8 November, the Western Allies invaded French North Africa.

-During the night of 7–8 November, the main group of the Algerian Resistance (led by two cousins, Roger Carcassonne in Oran and José Aboulker in Algiers) seized control of Algiers in anticipation of the invasion.
-They prepared with Henri d'Astier de la Vigerie to support the expected Allied landings and met with General Mark Clark in Vichy Morocco, who provided them with weapons.
+During the night of 7–8 November, the Géo Gras Group of pro-Allied conspirators seized control of Algiers in anticipation of the invasion.
 They also captured Darlan.
-The Allies had anticipated little response from French forces in North Africa, and instead expected them to accept the authority of General Henri Giraud, sent from France to take charge.
-But opposition from the Vichy army continued, and no one heeded Giraud, who had no official status.
-To bring a quick end to the resistance and secure French co-operation, the Allies put pressure on Darlan, who released a general ceasefire (including Morocco) after two days (on 10 November).
+The Allies had anticipated little response from French forces in North Africa, and instead expected them to accept the authority of General Henri Giraud, brought from France to take charge.
+But opposition from Vichy forces continued, and no one heeded Giraud, who had no official status.
+To bring a quick end to the resistance and secure French co-operation, the Allies put pressure on Darlan, who ordered a general ceasefire (including Morocco) after two days (on 10 November).
 However, the Americans wanted the active assistance of French forces in North Africa.
-Only after nine more days, once Hitler had sent troops into the formerly unoccupied zone, and under extreme pressure from the Americans, did Darlan agree that French troops in North Africa should help to defend Tunisia against rapidly arriving German reinforcements.
+Only after nine more days, after German troops entered unoccupied France, and under extreme pressure from the Allies, did Darlan agree that French troops should defend Tunisia against arriving German forces.

-Dwight D. Eisenhower, the Allied commander on the spot, recognised Darlan as commander of all French forces in the area as well his self-nomination as High Commissioner of France in Africa (head of civil government) for North and West Africa on 14 November, and Vichy forces in French West Africa joined the movement.
+General Dwight D. Eisenhower, the Allied commander on the spot, recognised Darlan as commander of all French forces in the area and also his creation of the French Civil and Military High Command for North and West Africa on 14 November, with Darlan himself as "High Commissioner of France in Africa" (head of civil government).
+Vichy forces in French West Africa then joined the Allies.
 Eisenhower reached an agreement with Darlan on 22 November for political and military co-operation.

-The "Darlan deal" proved highly controversial, as Darlan had been a collaborator with Germany, as de facto head of the Vichy government between February 1941 and June 1942: he had negotiated the Paris Protocols with Hitler, which granted the Germans military facilities in Syria, Tunisia, and French West Africa; and he had advocated military neutrality and collaboration with Germany, both economically and politically, in exchange for compensation from the occupier.
+The "Darlan deal" proved highly controversial, as Darlan had been a collaborator with Germany, as de facto head of the Vichy government between February 1941 and June 1942: he had negotiated the Paris Protocols with Hitler; and he had advocated military neutrality and collaboration with Germany, both economically and politically, in exchange for compensation from the occupier.

-General de Gaulle and his Free France organisation were outraged; so were the pro-Allied conspirators (Géo Gras Group) who had seized Algiers.
-Many of them were jailed by Darlan for months.
+General de Gaulle and his Free France organisation were outraged.
+So were the Géo Gras Group; many of them were jailed by Darlan for months.
 Some high American and British officials objected, and there was furious criticism by newspapers and politicians.
 Roosevelt defended it, using wording suggested by Churchill, as "a temporary expedient, justified only by the stress of battle."